 Cravats (or Ascots)

-Well, cravats as I’ve said in previous tie bits came about with Croatian Mercenaries yada, yada, yada and have never really changed.
-There are 2 types of cravat though: formal ones and daywear ones like this guy is modelling here.
+Well, cravats as I’ve said came about with Croatian Mercenaries and have not changed much.
+There are 2 types of cravat though: formal ones and daywear ones like this man is modelling here.
 Daywear ones are worn with an open collar, whereas formal ones are usually worn with Morning Dress attire, typically with a wing collar, too.

 Sheriff’s Tie